Clergy & Staff

 Kate has been a member of the St. Peter’s community since 1990 when her son Clint, then a third grader at St. Peter’s School, joined the church choir.
 Kate became parish administrator in 1997 and has served under rectors Tad Meyer, interim Paulette Schiff and, since 1999, Ledlie Laughlin.
 She has a Masters in medieval history, most of which she has willfully forgotten in order to devote any remaining memory to church business.
 Her husband, Mark, is a local jazz pianist.

 Lauri Cielo, Director of Communications and Development

 Lauri has a Bachelors in journalism from the University of Richmond and worked as a newspaper reporter at the Burlington County Times and Press Enterprise.
 Before arriving at St. Peter’s, she worked as Director of Programs and Communications for the Historical Society of Pennsylvania.
-Lauri, her husband, Chris, and daughter, Eva, have been members of St. Peter’s Church since 2009.
+Lauri, her husband, Chris, and children, Eva and Benjamin, have been members of St. Peter’s Church since 2009.

 As sexton at St. Peter’s Church since 1979, Wayne Simms manages the upkeep of the church, its grounds, and the parish house.
 Born and raised in Philadelphia, Wayne and his wife live in the Strawberry Mansion section of North Philadelphia.
 When he isn’t taking care of the churchyard and prepping the church for services, Wayne enjoys movies, music, photography, guitar, and is a proud uncle and godfather.